 Ewazen's ...to cast a shadow again was written in 1991, commissioned by the St. Luke's Chamber Ensemble for a solo recital by ensemble member, trumpeter Chris Gekker.
+Premiered in 1992 at the Merkin Concert Hall of the Kaufman Music Center in Manhattan, NYC.
 The cycle covers the many phases of romantic love, from the first spark of interest, through the hot and cold moments, and finally after the story comes to an end.
-In the heat of the moment, love and anger fluctuate - and sometimes it is hard to tell the difference.
-The bees are engaged in a dance of life, necessary for the continuation of both theirs and the plant species.
-In the same way, your soft words give me life.